 What insights about the cleantech startup ecosystem can accelerate the clean energy economy?
 Speakers on a panel at Horizon18 in Boston on Oct.
 11, “Game Changers in the Clean Economy Marketplace: Innovative Solutions for the Future,” said that while some dynamic trends are taking place in the market, they recognize the obstacles that slow down new startups and technologies.

-This conversation took place in the context of a chilling announcement from the Intergovernmental Panel on Climate Change (IPCC) last week.
+This conversation took place in the context of a chilling announcement from the (IPCC) last week.
 The world community will have to make an unprecedented and extraordinary effort if it is committed to keeping global temperatures from rising more than 1.5 C.

 Meanwhile, it takes time to ramp up technologies and startups.
 And investment can be hard to come by.